ga4gh/data-repository-service-schemas/README.md

 [View the schemas in Swagger UI](http://ga4gh.github.io/data-object-service-schemas)

-The goal of DOS is to create a generic API on top of existing object storage systems so workflow systems can access data in a single, standard way regardless of where it's stored.
+The goal of DRS is to create a generic API on top of existing object storage systems so workflow systems can access data in a single, standard way regardless of where it's stored.
 It's maintained by the [GA4GH Cloud Workstream](https://github.com/ga4gh/wiki/wiki).